airtonix/vue-localize/README.md

 yourdomain.com/ru/about
 yourdomain.com/ru/contacts
 ```
-And the dump of the transformed routes config below helps to understand better what will happen with initial routes config and how exactly it will be transformed.
+And the dump of the transformed router config below helps to understand better what will happen with initial router config and how exactly it will be transformed.
 ```js
 export default {
     '/en': {